tinyplex/tinybase/site/guides/03_schemas_and_persistence/2_schema_based_typing.md

 # Schema-Based Typing

-You can use type definitions that infer API types from the schemas you apply, providing a powerful way to improve your develope experience when you know the shape of the data being stored.
+You can use type definitions that infer API types from the schemas you apply, providing a powerful way to improve your developer experience when you know the shape of the data being stored.

 The schema-based definitions can be accessed by adding the `with-schemas` suffix